220516-Java-Angular-Enterprise/Notes/week2/wed/setoperators.md

 The SQL `UNION` clause/operator is used to combine the results of two or more `SELECT` statements without returning any duplicate rows.

-To use this `UNION` clause, each `SELECT` statement must have
+To use this `UNION` clause, each `SELECT` statement must have:

-The same number of columns selected
+* The same number of columns selected
-The same number of column expressions
+* The same number of column expressions
-The same data type and
+* The same data type and
-Have them in the same order
+* Have them in the same order
-But they need not have to be in the same length.
+* But they need not have to be in the same length.

 ### Example
 Consider the following two tables.